 Core curriculum, electives and thesis work became more integrated and interdisciplinary in the academic year.
 Much of the credit for focus on interdisciplinary work goes to faculty member Dr. Dina Roberts.
 Her background in a PhD IGERT program supported her ability to help our students leave their disciplinary homes behind and begin to think about environmental issues from an interdisciplinary perspective.
 Teaching in the Fall First Year core program graduate Conceptualizing Our Regional Environment, Dina created a number of learning opportunities for students to engage in richer problem solving and deeper philosophical questioning about the nature of environmental issues.
 Her teaching partners, Dr. Kevin Francis and Dr. Erin Martin, each contributed to student learning about the regional issues of the Pacific Northwest, and provided a positive entry for new students to the Evergreen pedagogy and expectations for graduate students.
 The strongly led core program laid an excellent foundation for the class’s work throughout the year.

 Winter and Spring Quarter core classes were also excellent learning opportunities for students.
 The first year class completed the required candidacy paper in Winter Quarter and moved into Research Design and Qualitative Methods in Spring.
-In addition to core classes, each faculty Francis taught an elective in their area of expertise.
+In addition to core classes, each faculty taught an elective in their area of expertise.
 Ecology and social science electives were filled during each quarter.
 In the past, Geographic Information Systems was taught as an introductory course in Fall Quarter.
 This academic year, the elective was taught as an advanced class in Winter Quarter with the hopes of not only providing graduate level GIS work but also supporting thesis students who were using GIS as a research method.
 The class was relatively successful and met the identified goals.
 There may still be a need for an introductory graduate level GIS course.
 It may be possible to have an intro course for MES and MPA students in Fall Quarter and the advanced course for MES students in Winter Quarter.
 Increasing numbers of thesis projects that incorporate GIS is very promising.

 Drs.
 Carri LeRoy and Ted Whitesell focused the 2nd year students in their last core class, Case Studies, on examples of research and completed thesis projects.
 Their work with students produced a class ready to begin their own thesis work for the rest of the year.
 I highly commend both faculty for focusing student work on the role of literature reviews, appropriate methodologies, possible funding, and timelines for effective thesis work.
-Students had signed (by faculty readers and the Director) at the beginning of Winter Quarter.
+Students had signed (by faculty readers and the Director) thesis prospectuses at the beginning of Winter Quarter.
 The attached pie chart of thesis topics shows a range of interdisciplinary topics with an equal distribution between natural and social sciences.
 Energy and resilience continue to grow in terms of student interest and thesis research.

 Students were required to attend a thesis workshop as well as work with their readers throughout the thesis quarters.
 The workshop also included presentations by the Assistant Director about job searching and success.
 Students found these sessions very helpful as they began their completion and exit from the program.